⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 PixelVoxel vs Minecraft for kids under 9

 PixelVoxel is a calmer, safe-by-default building game for children under 9 — Minecraft's blocks-and-animals joy without the parts parents worry about.
-Minecraft is a brilliant, open game built for a wide age range; PixelVoxel is deliberately narrow: no strangers, no chat, no monsters, no ads, no purchases a child can tap, and a parent who can build right alongside the child.
+Minecraft is a brilliant, open game built for a wide age range; PixelVoxel is deliberately narrow: no strangers, no chat, no monsters, no ads, no purchases a child can tap — and family co-op so you and up to three kids can build together in one shared world.
+Siblings build side by side, each as themselves — their own name, their own colour.

 Side by side